 George C. Scott was not the first choice to play Patton—Burt Lancaster, Lee Marvin, Rod Steiger and Robert Mitchum turned thumbs down—but he was the right choice, despite having told the London Times the script was a mess and that he was “ashamed of being a part of it.”
-(He never tells us why.)
-He brings his own angry, contradictory, gravel-voiced panache to a general who was notorious for his own but who didn’t have the showman class required to match its scale.
-If what everyone says about him is true, Patton had guts, he had uncanny intuition about his enemies’ next moves, he was a successful strategist, yet he was also a small-minded man personally, an intolerant officer who couldn’t stand another’s weaknesses, even if those weaknesses were not only understandable but legitimate.
-That infamous slap of an enlisted man reveals a general who denied the terror and horror of war; because he loved war, he couldn’t abide those who didn’t.
-The movie doesn’t dampen the legend of the self-proclaimed genius, or the legendary military actions; but, as pointed out by all the critics when it opened, the movie doesn’t clarify matters, either, straddling the fence to provide views to appease both sides.
-And we never learn much about the private side of the general, presumably saved for the TV sequel The Last Days of Patton.
-While some of us prefer the Scott of The Hospital, in which his Paddy Chayefsky rants are very funny, we can’t deny the entertaining grandstanding displayed in this one-man show, though what does it say about the director Franklin J. Schaffner and writers Francis Ford Coppola and Edmund H. North that important figures like Eisenhower, Montgomery and Bradley look like dolts?
-Presented in Dimension 150, Patton, with its huge panoramic views and lumpy traditionalism, is puny-minded; the same year, something called M*A*S*H was released.
-Oscars for Best Picture, Actor, Director, Original Screenplay, Art-Set Direction, Sound, Film Editing.
+Apologizing for that, he went on to bring his own angry, sometimes violent, contradictory, gravel-voiced panache to a general who was notorious for his own.
+Patton’s “guts” in resisting military command protocol and his uncanny intuition about his enemies’ next moves were the celebrated parts of successful strategy, yet he was also small-minded, intolerant of any weakness in others.
+That infamous slap of an enlisted man—in fact, there were two just days apart—revealed a general denying the terror and horror of war because he loved war.
+The movie doesn’t dampen the legend of the self-proclaimed genius or the legendary military actions but, as pointed out by many critics, it doesn’t clarify the sticky complexities of matters, either; instead it straddles the fence to provide views to appease all sides.
+(We learn little about the private side, presumably saved for the TV sequel The Last Days of Patton.)
+While some prefer the Scott of The Hospital, in which the Paddy Chayefsky rants are very funny and often moving, we can’t deny his entertaining grandstanding as a one-man show, though what does it say about director Franklin J. Schaffner and writers Francis Ford Coppola and Edmund H. North that significant figures such as Eisenhower, Montgomery and Bradley look like dolts?
+Patton, with its huge panoramic views, is puny of mind; the same year, a rollicking yet thorny double entendre called M*A*S*H swamped the intent of the lumpy traditionalism, earning $20 million more at the box office.
+Filmed in Dimension 150, Patton had limited opportunities to open in it—only 25 theatres nationwide were specifically equipped to show the process.
+Keeping up with the advertising hype of the logo, single projection Cinerama venues were used where available and older roadshow houses were given something like Todd-AO under the generalized label of 70mm.
+In Chicago, it premiered at the Palace in the latter format on 3/4/1970.
+The only theatre designed to show Dimension 150 in the Chicagoland area at the time was the UA Cinema 150 in Oakbrook, which would end the hardticket run of Paint Your Wagon a week later.
+Patton would last 17 weeks.

 Text COPYRIGHT © 2003 RALPH BENNER All Rights Reserved.